victorjayctx/pkrimagebuild/README.md

-# packer-windows-avd
+# pkrimagebuild

-Custom Windows 11 "golden" image for Azure Virtual Desktop (AVD) built with Packer.
+Custom Windows 11 "golden" image for Citrix built with Packer.

 It [bundles apps](./packages.config) that make the image suitable for software development workstations using [Chocolatey](https://chocolatey.org/) and a [PowerShell provisioning script](./install-azure-powershell.ps1).